 1 – Meat Grinder

-With prices going up, more and more pet parents are switching from commercial raw to DIY.
-And although many of my sources have started grinding the meat, I still use my meat grinder once a month.
+With prices increasing, more and more pet parents are switching from commercial raw to DIY.
+Although many of my sources have started grinding the meat, I still use my meat grinder once a month.
 I'm now using my third meat grinder.
 I went cheap with the first one (you get what you pay for) and switched to a Cabela's Carnivore 3/4 horse-powered meat grinder six years ago.
 I replaced it a couple of months ago.

 When shopping for a meat grinder, I went through the reviews with a fine-tooth comb, looking for reviews by raw feeders.
 The meat grinders that I recommend are: